-If you buy a top-of-the-line gaming PC from a reputable manufacturer like HP with quality components, it should last you around three to four years before you need to upgrade.
+If you buy a top-of-the-line gaming PC from a reputable manufacturer like HP with quality components, it should last you around three to four years before you need to upgrade but you can use it for 7-10 years.
 It might not be as long as its console counterparts, but it’s still pretty impressive.

 A less expensive gaming PC with lesser quality components will probably last two years before you need to replace it.
 Some people might keep their computers for five or six years but there is no sense in putting off a necessary upgrade.

 A new gaming PC comes with an extended warranty so that it lasts longer than average.
 After that warranty runs out, however, a new PC is going to have a shorter life expectancy because they tend to wear down more quickly over time.